Zeolith Glossar

 Selectivity

-Selectivity means that zeolite does not bind everything indiscriminately, but prefers to absorb certain substances over others.
-One can imagine this as a natural preference: depending on their structure, charge, and size, some ions or molecules fit better into the interior of the zeolite than others.
-This targeted selection is precisely what makes zeolite so special.
+Selectivity means that zeolite does not indiscriminately bind everything, but rather prefers to absorb certain substances over others.
+One can imagine this as a natural preference: depending on the structure, charge, and size, some ions or molecules fit better into the interior of the zeolite than others.
+It is precisely this targeted selection that makes zeolite so special.

-Selectivity primarily depends on the crystal structure, pore size, silicon-aluminum ratio, and the cations already present in the mineral.
-This is why a zeolite can, for example, be particularly receptive to certain ions, while others are only sparsely bound.
-For practical purposes, this is important because it means zeolite does not simply "absorb anything," but reacts very specifically in many applications — for example, with ammonium, odors, or certain pollutants.
+Selectivity primarily depends on the crystal structure, pore size, silicon-aluminum ratio, and the existing cations in the mineral.
+Therefore, a zeolite, for example, can be particularly receptive to certain ions, while others are only minimally bound.
+This is important for practical applications because it means zeolite doesn't just "soak up anything," but reacts very specifically in many applications — for instance, with ammonium, odors, or certain pollutants.

 Silicate